-Have you remembered to adjust your salon, spa or clinic payroll on the 1st April 2018?
+A quick reminder to adjust your salon, spa or clinic payroll on the 1st April 2019.
 That’s the day the new National Minimum Wage (NMW) and National Living Wage (NLW) rates come into force in the UK.

 In this blog I set out the increased rates, explain what hair and beauty apprentices must be paid and show you how to avoid the traps which can lead to your business being publicly ‘named and shamed’.